semrush/intergalactic/website/docs/patterns/sso-page/sso-page.md

 @## Appearance

-SSO from the design point of view consists of:
+SSO from the design point of view consists of the following:

 - forms for user authorization/registration;
 - optional block with contact information.